Exploring Truchet Tiling: Simple Tiles, Complex Patterns

 Common Truchet Tiling.

-This is the 10 x 10 matrix tiling.
+This is a 10 x 10 matrix created by tiling.

 Common Truchet Tiling in matrix.